developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 Device Tracker tiles:

-* **Total Tracked** - Displays total number of devices being tracked.
+* **Total Tracked** - Displays total number of devices registered with Device Tracker server.

 * Tracking status tiles:
  * **To Be Found** – Filters devices that need to be found and action has not been taken yet.
+Designated by magnifying glass icon.
- * **Being Found** – Filters devices which action has been taken to find the misplaced device.
+ * **Being Found** – Filters devices that are actively being searched.
+Triggered when user initiates a device search with Device Tracker client.
+Designated by footprint icon.
- * **Found** – Filters devices which a search was conducted and the device was tracked and found.
+ * **Found** – Filters devices that have been successfully found after a sesarch.
+Triggered when user indicates device is found with Device Tracker client.
+Designated by icon with green circle and a check mark in the middle.
- * **Cannot Find** – Filters devices which a search was conducted but the device could not be found.
+ * **Cannot Find** – Filters devices that could not be found after a search was conducted.
+Designated by icon with red circle and an "x" in the middle.

 * Connection state tiles:
  * **Connected** – Filters devices connected to the network.